-The following are the goals and objectives identified for 2023:
+The following are the goals and objectives identified for 2024:

-Strategic Plan Goal: Manage And Diversify A Dependable Water Supply and Empower Customers to Use Water in an Efficient Manner OBJECTIVES 1 Participate in the Hinkle Reservoir Cover Replacement Project.
-2 Complete construction for Well Site 7, which will include Aquifer Storage and Recovery (ASR) technology.
-3 Pursue acquisition of 1-2 potential sites for wells/water storage.
-4 Develop and promote Water Smart classes to increase CHWD customer attendance by 10%.
+Strategic Plan Goal: Manage and Diversify a Dependable Water Supply and Empower Customers to Use Water in an Efficient Manner OBJECTIVES 1 Complete construction for Well Site 7, which will include Aquifer Storage and Recovery (ASR).
+2 Begin design for Well Site 8.
+3 Pursue acquisition of 1-2 potential sites for wells/water/asset storage.
+4 Host three in-person and two online Water Smart classes.

-Strategic Plan Goal: Manage The Improvement Of And Reinvestment In District Infrastructure And Facilities OBJECTIVES 1 Implement a District meter testing program.
-2 Establish a regional water meter program or participate in selected agency partnerships.
-3 Complete the Corporation Yard Pre-Architectural Study and develop design alternatives for consideration.
-4 Pursue Easement Acquisitions as identified by the District-Wide Easement Needs Assessment/ Study.
+Strategic Plan Goal: Manage the Improvement of and Reinvestment in District Infrastructure and Facilities OBJECTIVES 1 Implement a District meter testing program.
+2 Implement a joint purchasing program (which may include water meters) and/or participate in selected agency partnerships.
+3 Complete 75% design of the selected alternative for the Corporation Yard and develop financing options.
+4 Continue Easement Acquisitions as identified by the District-wide Easement Needs Assessment/Study.
 5 Continue non-invasive condition assessments on selected District transmission mains.
-6 Pursue Acquisition of 1-2 potential sites for Project 2030 material storage and staging.

-Strategic Plan Goal: Promote Organizational Effectiveness To Enhance Customer Service OBJECTIVES 1 Implement study for information technology (IT) federated services and single sign on.
-2 Increase number of emails on email listserv by 5%.
+Strategic Plan Goal: Promote Organizational Effectiveness and Enhance Customer Service OBJECTIVES 1 Complete implementation of information technology (IT) federated services and single sign on.
+2 Increase the number of customer emails on the email listserv by 5% (400 customers).
 3 Continue to enhance employee recruitment and retention initiatives by providing additional resources (e.g., an advanced training and education program).
 4 Continue analyses of regional water agency activity and impacts on CHWD.

-Strategic Plan Goal: Engage Customers and Communicate the District's Value-Added Services/Benefits and Key Factors Affecting its Operations OBJECTIVES 1 Increase customer contact through traditional and digital media and in-person opportunities and evaluate effectiveness.
-2 Continue outreach and engagement on Project 2030 by publishing at least two relevant communications materials every month.
-3 Educate customers through traditional and digital media and in- person opportunities on State and regional policies, operations, capital, and finances that impact CHWD's operations and water supply.
+Strategic Plan Goal: Engage Customers and Communicate the District's Priorities Value-Added Programs OBJECTIVES 1 Increase customer awareness and impressions of the District through traditional and digital media and in-person opportunities, and evaluate effectiveness with a benchmark survey to be performed in 2024.
+Special focus on CHWD key pillars: • Groundwater expansion and reinvestment, • Water meter asset management, and • Project 2030 Water Main Replacement.
+2 Educate customers through traditional and digital media and in- person opportunities on intergovernmental activities that could impact CHWD's policies, operations, capital, finances, and water supply.
+3 Engage stakeholders via the Garden Corps and Customer Advisory Committee (CAC) and develop an enhanced experience for participants.
+Empower members to act as CHWD ambassadors.